-If you're in the mood for zombies this Halloween, you might enjoy Day of the Dead, Kung Fu Zombie, or George: A Zombie Intervention.
+If you're in the mood for zombies this Halloween, you might enjoy Day of the Dead or Kung Fu Zombie.
 There are haunted houses to be found in House on Haunted Hill and Lavender, vampires in Ganja and Hess and I Bought a Vampire Motorcycle, and ghosts in The Ghost and Apartment 1303.

 Do you prefer your horror with a touch of comedy?
 Perhaps the original (non-musical) version of The Little Shop of Horrors will be to your liking, or the drag-queen zombies of Remington and the Curse of the Zombadings.